toni20k5267/jitsu-squad-language-tools/Languages/README.md

 # This is the Languages folder.
 It has the translations/custom story files that I or someone else(if someone else made a translation/custom story) made.

-## Here is a copy of the tools section from README.md in main:
+## Here is a copy of the languages section from README.md in main:

 # Available language files/file edits